minteeaa/minteeaa/README.md

 If you can read, you can probably tell I use JavaScript a lot.
 While this may be true (and it is), I am quite well versed in HTML, CSS (or SCSS or SASS), I can use TypeScript if needed, and I have a history in graphic design, albeit that's less obvious here.
 I'm experimenting with other languages, mainly C# right now, but in the future I'm hoping to have a wider variety to show for.

 I make most of my projects open-source, especially the bigger ones I've taken on.
 It's time consuming, and next to my day-to-day life, can be pretty hard to consistently contribute to a lot of these projects.
 Despite this, I am quickly stumbling along in this path of development that I hope I might be able to turn into a career one day.
-No pain, no gain, right?

 ---